netxms/netxms-doc/admin/concepts.rst

 can be also added :guilabel:`Shared Secret` that is checked on agent-server connection and in case server does not know secret of an agent, connection will not be established.
-Another possibility to control access to the agent is cosing the correct server access level in agent configuration properties.
+Another possibility to control access to the agent is choosing the correct server access level in agent configuration properties (MasterServers, Servers, ControlServers).
+There can be set different access levels for different servers.

 When it is required to write password or :guilabel:`Shared Secret` in agent configuration file, there is possibility to encrypt it.
 All passwords can